Minnetonka Public Adjuster

 We Demand Appraisal & Force Carriers to Negotiate

 When your carrier's estimate is $8K but repairs cost $24K, we invoke your policy's appraisal clause.
 We hire independent appraisers for Lake Minnetonka properties to counter the carrier's lowball offer.
-We file formal appraisal demands with MINN.STAT §76.295.
+We file formal appraisal demands under the appraisal provision written into your Minnesota Standard Fire Policy.

 Minnesota law grants you the right to appraisal when you and the carrier disagree on claim value.
 We hire neutral appraisers experienced in Minnetonka's market, midcentury construction costs, and high-value home repairs.
 For hail damage on a $521K home with a $13K deductible, even a $2K underestimate costs you money.
 We demand appraisals on roof, water, mold, and wind claims.
 Our appraisers use current Xactimate data and local contractor rates.
 When the carrier's appraiser meets our appraiser, we broker settlement negotiations.
 Most claims settle at 70–90% of our appraisal value.
 If carriers refuse, we proceed to umpire selection and binding appraisal award—carriers almost always cave before that costs them legal fees.